MvvmCross/MvvmCross/MvvmCross/readme.txt

 -- Assumptions --

-1. Your solution already has a .NET Standard 2.x project where shared code will be located (often referred to as the Core project).
+1. Your solution already has a .NET 6 or greater project where shared code will be located (often referred to as the Core project).
-2. Your solution already has a platform specific project for every platform you wish to support.
+2. Your solution already has a platform-specific project for every platform you wish to support.
    Platforms include Xamarin.iOS, Xamarin.Android, Xamarin.Mac, Xamarin.tvOS, Universal Windows Platform (UWP) and Windows Presentation Foundation (WPF).
 3. You have added this NuGet package (MvvmCross) to all projects in your solution.
-4. Each of the platform specific projects have a reference to the Core project.
+4. Each of the platform-specific projects have a reference to the Core project.

 -- Changes to make to your project (Traditional Xamarin Solution - No Xamarin.Forms) --